Skip to content

 Introduction to Slurm

-5. Submit the job (sbatch)
+5. Submit the job with the sbatch command.

-6. Monitor the job (squeue)
+6. Monitor the job with the squeue command.

-8. Remove data from $USER_SCRATCH
+8. Remove unneeded data from network scratch.

 The Slurm Queue